sunghp/2024_NIMS_workshop/README.md

 | `--gap`     | Max gap for segment merging (samples) | 4000 |
 | `--save`    | Directory to save output figures   | None    |

+## Note

+The EMG dataset used in this project was provided by a partnering company through the NIMS workshop and is not included in this repository due to confidentiality.

 ## Key Approach

 - **Hilbert Transform Envelope**: Instead of simple rectification + moving average, the Hilbert transform provides a smooth, physically meaningful amplitude envelope that better captures the instantaneous energy of muscle contractions.